 The Department of Special Education, Rehabilitation, and School Psychology (EDS) offers professional programs in the areas of American Sign Language/Deaf Studies, School Psychology, Special Education, Vocational Education, and Vocational Rehabilitation Counseling.
 Undergraduate programs include American Sign Language/Deaf Studies, a Certificate in American Sign Language, and a Bachelor's Degree in Vocational/Technical/Workforce Development Education.
-Graduate professional programs lead to an early childhood special education certificate, and early childhood special education specialist credential, specialist credentials for teachers of K-12 pupils with mild/moderate/severe disabilities which can be combined with the multiple subjects credential, and to the Pupil Personnel Services Credential, School Psychology Endorsement.
-Graduate degree programs include a Master of Arts in Education (Special Education and School Psychology) and a Master of Science in Counseling (Vocational Rehabilitation).
+Graduate professional programs lead to an Early Childhood Special Education Certificate, an Early Childhood Special Education Specialist Credential, specialist credentials for teachers of K-12 pupils with mild/moderate/severe disabilities which can be combined with the Multiple Subjects Credential, and to the Pupil Personnel Services Credential, School Psychology Endorsement.
+Graduate degree programs include a Master of Arts in Education (Special Education and School Psychology, and Workforce Development Advocacy) and a Master of Science in Counseling (Vocational Rehabilitation).